openBackhaul/NetExplorerProxy/spec/additionalDescription/CyclicDataRetrievalProcess.md

 If there are devices with data older than the upper threshold, they shall be queried with priority.
 Apart from that the slidingWindow just goes over the devices in a cyclic manner and skips those, for which data is newer than configured in the lower threshold

+In case the data retrieval from MWDI fails for a device, retrieval retries shall be applied under consideration of the related retry profileInstances.

+#### Consideration of notifications
+MWDI offers notifications about device status changes and changes to stored ControlConstruct data.
-Updates due to notifications are out of scope for this release.
+However, for this NEP release updates due to notifications are out of scope.

 ---